Ajay3007/Ajay3007.github.io/learning/programming-language/cpp/lambda-functions/index.md

 # Lambda Functions in Modern C++

-Lambda functions are essential for writing concise, expressive code â€” especially with STL algorithms(eg. sort), callbacks, event handeling, threading, and functional patterns.
+Lambda functions are essential for writing concise, expressive code — especially with STL algorithms(eg. sort), callbacks, event handeling, threading, and functional patterns.

 This guide covers the main concepts, syntax, examples, properties, pitfalls, and best practices.